WenSimEHRP/JGRPP-wiki/Features/Signalling.md

     When attempting to make a PBS reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, make the reservation anyway.
   * PBS end: Release
     When a PBS reservation is made which ends at this signal, release membership of this slot.
+  * Try to acquire (on reserve)
+    This is mostly the same as the try to acquire sub-action, except that attempting to acquire the slot is only done when making the reservation, not when the train may later go past the already reserved signal.
+    This distinction can be important when using realistic braking, long reservations and/or more complicated reservation setups.
+    For example, if the slot is used to control reservations further on, then the slot shouldn't be acquired when the train goes past if another slot for a different reservation has already been acquired.
 * Reverse behind signal
   The train reverses behind this signal.
 The signal must be a PBS signal (not one-way), and the train must be entering from the back direction.
 * Speed restriction